asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 [The video embedded below](#session-walkthrough) is a walkthrough of the exercises by Dr Andrew Mason.

 ### Introduction
 <p align="justify">In your laboratory session you identified a mutation in <i>TP53</i> (R273H) using a restriction enzyme site created as a result of the mutation.
 Excellent work!
-By finding this specific mutation in the P53 protein ("the guardian of the genome"), you will be able to recommend cerivastatin, a drug which targets mutant versions of P53, reducing the tumour's ability to grow.
+By finding this specific mutation in the P53 protein ("the guardian of the genome"), you will be able to recommend <a href="https://pubmed.ncbi.nlm.nih.gov/33449813/">Eprenetapopt</a>, a drug which targets mutant versions of P53, reducing the tumour's ability to grow.
 Not bad for a simple lab-based assay!<br/><br/>
 Using mutations to subtype different types of cancer improves our ability to treat cancer properly in the clinic.
 This is a move towards personalised medicine.
 But, how did researchers know this mutation existed, and how often do we find it in people with cancer?
 Commonly occuring mutations, known as <b>hotspots</b>, help us prioritise efforts for drug development, where one drug can help the most people.<br/><br/>
 In this session you will explore <i>TP53</i> mutations in over 10,000 cancer samples using <a href="https://www.cbioportal.org/">cBioPortal</a>, a publicly available online resource for cancer genomics.
 Data mining is now a huge part of biomedical research, and the discipline of <b>bioinformatics</b> combines computational analysis with the interpretation of biological data.
 You will use the results of tumour DNA sequencing data from 32 different cancer types within <b>The Cancer Genome Atlas</b> (TCGA) study, an enormous international study to better understand the diversity of genetic changes in cancer.<br/></p>